speedscale/docs/docs/guides/manual_snapshot.md

 ## Run a Replay

-Run a replay in the same way you normally would outlined in our End-to-End [guide](../end-to-end.md#replay).
+Run a replay in the same way you normally would outlined in our [tutorial](../tutorial.md#replay).
 Select your new snapshot by name (in this example we called it `testing`).

 ## Wrap up